learn-academy-2022-delta/week-4-assessment-AriseSon/interview-questions.md

   Researched answer:

-  DOM events are (MouseEvent), (TouchEvent) and (KeyboardEvent).
-The DOM is always listening for changes.
-As the user moves their mouse across the screen and or touch their keyboard, the DOM reacts by changing the view to represent the cursor's position.
+  DOM events are (MouseEvents), (TouchEvent) and (keyboardEvent).
+The Document Odject Model is always active, listening for changes from the user.
+These interactions happen when the mouse and keyboard are used to operate web applications.

+  Developers use event listeners to  HTML and JSX tags that will wait for specific events to occur. onClick and onChange are examples of event listeners.

 3. What is object-oriented programming?
 How is it different than functional programming?

+  Your answer:

-  Your answer: OPP is computer language that is odject structured like Ruby.
+  OPP is computer language that is odject structured like Ruby.
 Its different from functional because OOP is written for human understading.

   Researched answer:

-  Object Oriented Programming (OOP) is a computer programming model that organizes software design around data, or objects unlike, functional programming which require logic.
+  Object Oriented Programming, refered to as OOP is a computer programming model that use classes as blueprints for objects.
+Objects are the structure of building blocks of Ruby code.
+Everything in Ruby is an object and have two main properties, states and behaviours.

 4. What is the difference between a Float and an Integer in Ruby?